-Instagram and Facebook is truly bad for people with SHA(Severe Horological Addiction) condition.
-Okay so I made that up but when flashes of sexy curves and creamy dials keep appearing in front of you, it’s hard to resist and not to find out more.
+Instagram and Facebook is truly bad for people with SHA (Severe Horological Addiction) condition.
+Okay so I made that up but when flashes of sexy curves and creamy dials keep appearing in front of you, it’s hard to resist the temptation to dig further.
 That’s how I accidentally stumbled upon this microbrand called Baltic.
-After checking their Instagram which has quite a following, I was attracted to their vintage inspired designs where they have two main models being the chronograph BICOMPAX 001 and the three handed HMS 001 series.
-Both have a variety of colors for cases and dials to choose from.
+After checking their Instagram which has a decent following, I was attracted to their vintage inspired designs where they have two main models being the chronograph BICOMPAX 001 and the three handed HMS 001 series.
+Both have a variety of colors of cases and dials to choose from.

-Initially, there was some slight hesitance from me about the size and I had actually look at a lot of Instagram photos of wrist shots of the piece before deciding.
+Initially, I had some slight hesitance about the size and actually looked at a lot of Instagram wrist shot images of the piece before deciding.
 Both the three-hands and chronograph share identical dimensions with only some slight difference in thickness.
 I have no issue with the 38mm diameter but I was afraid the 47mm lug to lug would be a bit too much for my 6.1 inch wrist.
-47mm length is actually the limit I have set for myself without looking awkward.
+47mm length is actually the limit I have set for myself without looking awkward on the wrist.
 The lugs are long and thin and when viewed sideways would seem more flat than curved.
-If you have rounded wrists, the lugs would feel like it’s sticking out but I was pleased that thanks to my flatter wrist that it wore well though it would’ve been perfect at 46mm.
+If you have rounded wrists, the lugs would have felt like it’s sticking out but I was pleased that thanks to my flatter wrist that it wore well enough though I would have preferred it to be 46mm or less.
 So I would say these dimensions was smartly designed as it wears larger than the 38mm diameter would suggest and will look good both on smaller and larger wrists.

 The dial is of course the main attraction.
 After Paul Newman’s Rolex Daytona was sold for $17.8 million, many watch enthusiasts sought alternatives to a watch that is largely unobtainable.
 This BICOMPAX Panda definitely gives that Daytona ‘feel’ with some uniqueness.
 The dial is simple and well balanced with printed numerals at 12 and 6.
 The rest of the hourly indexes and chapter ring is painted in black.
 The minute and hour leaf hands are also painted in black.
 The two sub-dials are textured ‘Guillochés’ circular pattern in black with contrasting white hands.
 The left sub-dial is for the seconds indicator while the right is the 30-minute counter for the chronograph feature.
 The dial is just the perfect cream color that is not too creamy or white and the subtle red French words “Bicompax Manuel” are printed in red across the bottom of the dial.